Chattambinadu: Plot

 Nagendran, at the meantime, has gone forward with his plan to marry Lakshmi, but is saved by Mallaya, who gets her married to her fiancé.
-Mallaya is shocked to see the old police inspector, who is now the father of the husband of Laksmi.
+Mallaya is shocked to see the old police inspector, who is now the father of the husband of Lakshmi.
 He shows his willingness to help Mallayya to reveal the truth to Chandramohan, but is killed by Nagendran on the same night.
-The people of Chattambinadu, within this time recognises who Mallayya is and is waiting for his arrival to get him killed.
+The people of Chattambinadu, within this time realises that Mallayya is Veeru and is waiting for his arrival to get him killed.
 Nagendran expands his net and gets the crowd to gather at the spot where Mallayya arrives.
 The rest of the story is how Mallayya succeeds in proving his innocence and has Nagendran killed by the public.